 Most academic research takes a long time.
-Imagine dozens of graduate students gathered round charts and spreadsheets, crunching numbers long into the night.
-It’s meticulous, detail-oriented work, kind of like construction.
+Imagine dozens of graduate students gathered around charts and spreadsheets, crunching numbers long into the night.
+It's meticulous, detail-oriented work, kind of like construction.

 But because it takes a long time, most research lags behind the present that it wants to explain.
 That's why a recent report published by the US Centers for Disease Control & Prevention (CDC) focused only on construction accidents that happened way back in 2011.
 Even so, the details are incredibly relevant.

 Read more about ladder fall lawsuits and what they entail here.